-Upon the consummation of this offering, we expect that shares of our common stock will be outstanding, based on shares outstanding on , 2005 and the issuance of shares in connection with the Conversion and the TPG Subscription (and shares if the underwriters' overallotment option is exercised in full).
+Upon the consummation of this offering, we expect that 54,884,000 shares of our common stock will be outstanding, based on 25,681,000 shares outstanding on the date of this prospectus, the issuance of 10,403,000 shares in connection with the Conversion and the TPG Subscription, and the issuance of 18,800,000 shares in this offering (21,620,000 shares if the underwriters' overallotment option is exercised in full).

 All of the shares sold in this offering will be freely tradable without restriction under the Securities Act, except for any shares purchased by our affiliates (as that term is defined in Rule 144 under the Securities Act).
-The remaining shares of common stock that are held or may be acquired by existing stockholders as of , 2005, as well as shares of our common stock issued in connection with the Conversion and the TPG Subscription are restricted shares as that term is defined in Rule 144 under the Securities Act and may be resold publicly only upon registration under the Securities Act or in compliance with an exemption from registration, such as the exemption provided under Rule 144, which is summarized below.
+The remaining shares of common stock (except for shares registered on one of the S-8 registration statements described below) that are held or may be acquired by existing stockholders as of April 29, 2006, as well as shares of our common stock issued in connection with the Conversion and the TPG Subscription, are restricted shares as that term is defined in Rule 144 under the Securities Act and may be resold publicly only upon registration under the Securities Act or in compliance with an exemption from registration, such as the exemption provided under Rule 144, which is summarized below.